Air Force Commander's Award for Public Service: Examples of Service and Related Information

 Examples of award worthy achievements include, but are not limited to:

 "Significant achievements which resulted in significant savings of time, manpower, or money to the government.
 Achievement and effort in the areas of humanitarian efforts, mission impact, unit facilities, and/or support of unit personnel.
 Personal time and/or resources expended that helped achieve a successful project outcome."

-This award is roughly comparable to the Air Force Achievement Medal for military service members and if worn by those who later join a uniformed service this award comes before general service medals, for example, but after military decorations or unit citations.
+This award is roughly comparable to the Air Force Commendation Medal for military service members and if worn by those who later join a uniformed service this award comes before general service medals, for example, but after military decorations or unit citations.

 Note this award is often erroneously labelled as the "Commander's Award for Public Service" however according to its citation and the regulations governing its awarding it is officially referred to as the "Commander's Public Service Award."